cybertec-postgresql/pgwatch2/README.md

 # Steps to configure your database for monitoring

 * As a base requirement you'll need a login user (non-superuser suggested) for connecting to your server and fetching metrics queries.
 NB!
-Though theoretically you can use any username you like, but if not using "pgwatch2" you need to modify the "helper" creation scripts accordingly as in those by default only the "pgwatch2" will be granted execute privileges.
+Though theoretically you can use any username you like, but if not using "pgwatch2" you need to adjust the "helper" creation
+SQL scripts accordingly as in those by default only the "pgwatch2" will be granted execute privileges.
 ```
 CREATE ROLE pgwatch2 WITH LOGIN PASSWORD 'secret';
 -- NB!
 For very important databases it might make sense to ensure that the user
 -- account used for monitoring can only open a limited number of connections (there are according checks in code also though)
-ALTER ROLE pgwatch2 CONNECTION LIMIT 3;```
+ALTER ROLE pgwatch2 CONNECTION LIMIT 3;
 ```
-* Define the helper function to enable the monitoring of sessions, blocking locks, etc by the `pgwatch2` login defined above, if using a superuser login (not recommended) you can skip this step, just ensure that you check the `Is superuser?` check box when configuring Databases
+* Define the helper function to enable the monitoring of sessions counts, types and durations by the `pgwatch2` login defined above.
+If using a superuser login (not recommended) you can skip this step, just ensure that you check the `Is superuser?` checkbox (or "is_superuser: true" in YAML mode) when configuring databases.
 ```
 psql -h mydb.com -U superuser -f pgwatch2/sql/metric_fetching_helpers/stat_activity_wrapper.sql mydb
 ```

-* Additionally for extra insights ("Stat statements" dashboard and CPU load) it's also recommended to install the pg_stat_statement extension (Postgres 9.4+ needed to be useful for pgwatch2) and the PL/Python language.
+* Additionally for extra insights ("Stat statements" dashboard and CPU load) it's also recommended to install the `pg_stat_statement` contrib extension (Postgres 9.2+ needed to be useful for pgwatch2) and the PL/Python language.
 The latter one though is usually disabled by DB-as-a-service providers for security reasons.
 For maximum pg_stat_statement benefit ("Top queries by IO time" dashboard), one should also then enable the [track_io_timing](https://www.postgresql.org/docs/current/static/runtime-config-statistics.html#GUC-TRACK-IO-TIMING) setting.

 ```
 # add pg_stat_statements to your postgresql.conf and restart the server